 "A great sign appeared in the sky, a woman clothed with the sun, with the moon under her feet, and on her head a crown of twelve stars."
 Rev 19a

 One of the great lessons of Advent and in the lives of the saints is that God comes to the humble.
-St. Juan Diego, who has his own feast now after being canonized by Bl John Paul II, described himself to Our Lady of Guadalupe as, " a nobody, .. small rope, a tiny ladder, the tail end, a leaf."
+St. Juan Diego, who has his own feast now after being canonized by Pope St John Paul II, described himself to Our Lady of Guadalupe as, " a nobody, .. small rope, a tiny ladder, the tail end, a leaf."
 How he wondered would a bishop believe that Mary sent him to request that a church be built in her honor?
-After all, by his own account, he was a subsistence farmer and a nobody.
+After all, by his own account, he was merely a subsistence farmer, a nobody.

-Hearing his anxiety and fear, Mary assured him that if he took the flowers she gave him which were growing on the top of hill in frozen soil, the bishop would listen to her through him.
+Hearing Juan Diego's anxiety and fear, Mary assured him that if he took the flowers she gave him which were growing on the top of hill in frozen soil, the bishop would listen to her through him.
 Indeed, when he brought the flowers to the bishop as proof of his own integrity and Mary's promise, the cloak with which he was carrying the flowers had an image of the woman who appeared to him.
-The bishop was startled, his skepticism melted away, and he ordered that a church be built in Mary's honor and gave Juan Diego permission to receive the Eucharist three times a week, a singular privilege at that time, receiving the Eucharist was a burden as well.
+Startled, the bishop's skepticism melted away, and he ordered that a church be built in Mary's honor and gave Juan Diego permission to receive the Eucharist three times a week.
+A singular privilege at that time, receiving the Eucharist was a burden as well.
 The nearest church was a fifteen mile walk from his home!

 Today, ask God for the faith to see yourself as God sees you.